miquels/webnis/webnis-server/README.lua.md

 result = auth_function(request)
 returnobject,status = auth_function(request)
 ```
-The passed in `request` table contains a `request.username` and a
+The `request` argument is a table that contains a `request.username` and a
 `request.password`.
-These are the username/password query parameters passed
+These are the username/password query parameters sent
-in in the POST body of the request.
+in the POST body of the request.
 It also contains a `request.domain`
 value which is the webnis domain for this request.
 Any additional query
 parameters are also available (for example, `service` or `remote`).